X (American band): 1980–1981: Los Angeles and Wild Gift

-1982–1984: Elektra era and The Knitters
+1982–1984: Elektra era and the Knitters

-X signed with major label Elektra in 1982 and released Under the Big Black Sun, which marked a departure from their trademark sound.
-While still fast and loud, with raw punk guitars, the album displayed evolving country leanings.
+X signed with major label Elektra in 1982 and released their third studio album, Under the Big Black Sun, which marked a departure from their trademark sound.
+While still fast and loud, with raw punk guitars, it displayed evolving country leanings.
 The album was influenced by the death of Cervenka's elder sister Mirielle in a 1980 car accident.
-Three songs on the album ("Riding with Mary", "Come Back to Me" and the title track) all directly relate to the tragedy.
+Three of its songs ("Riding with Mary", "Come Back to Me" and the title track) directly relate to the tragedy.
 A fourth, a high-speed version of Al Dubin and Joe Burke's "Dancing with Tears in My Eyes", was, years later, indirectly attributed to Cervenka's mournful state of mind.
 The stark black-and-white cover art and title were also a reflection of the somber mood of the band during this time.
 Cervenka has said it is her favorite X album.

 In 1983, the band slightly redefined their sound with the release of the album More Fun in the New World, making X somewhat more polished, eclectic and radio-ready than on previous albums.
 With the sound moving away from punk rock, the band's rockabilly influence became even more noticeable, along with some new elements: funk on the track "True Love Pt.
 II", and Woody Guthrie-influenced folk protest songs like "The New World" and "I Must Not Think Bad Thoughts".
 The record received critical praise from Rolling Stone and Playboy, which had long been stalwart supporters of X and their sound.